 Georgia is a huge wine-producing country.
-The traditional Georgian winemaking practice was added to the UNESCO Intangible Cultural Heritage Lists.
-There is a large list of local Georgian wines to choose from, so male sure to get some variety.
+The traditional Georgian wine-making practice was added to the UNESCO Intangible Cultural Heritage List.
+There is a big range of local Georgian wines to choose from, so make sure to get some variety.

 An easy and inexpensive way to explore Georgian wine is to grab a few bottles from a local wine shop or grocery store.
 You can taste a bunch at once for a lower price.

-Wine tasting events are popular activities in Kutaisi.
-I personally did not attend one, but some other guys in my hotel booked a Georgian wine tasting experience.
+Local wine tours and wine-tasting events are popular activities in Kutaisi.
+I personally did not attend one, but some other guys in my hotel booked a Georgian wine-tasting experience.

 Every single meal I enjoyed while traveling Georgia included this amazing “walnut and eggplant dish.”
 It’s a savory walnut paste wrapped in eggplant topped with pomegranate seeds.
 It was my favorite starter.
 I guarantee you will love it.

 Khachapuri is the mother of all traditional foods in Georgia.
 This stuff will make your brain light up.
 It is a cheese bread topped with a slab of half-melted butter and usually includes a raw egg.

 Fried Sulguni cheese is also a mainstay dish.
 It is simple, yet delicious.
 You can get this heap of cheese either plain or with any type of meat or mushrooms.

 Alcohol enthusiasts may enjoy ordering a small portion of Chacha.
 This potent wine is popular with the Georgians for its high alcohol content.
 It is more like a liquor!
 The shot size portion is more than enough in my opinion.